ji-u/modular-cv/README.md

 ### Key Concepts

-Curriculum Vitae/Résumés contain a `header`, `footer`, and many `section`s or `subsection`s.
-Each section/subsection contains many `entry`s.
-There are several kinds of `entry`s.
+Curriculum Vitae/Résumés contain a `header`, `footer`, and many `section`s or `subsections`.
+Each section/subsection contains many `components`.
+There are several kinds of `components`.
 Each of them has many formatted texts.

 All these components composed of a `BoundingBox` that defines its padding and a `Style` that defines the font size, color, fontshape, prefix/surfix of the text.
 Each component that contains sub-components also need to organize the position of the sub-components.

 Moreover, the contents of a CV/Resume usually contains contents such as `Education`, `Work Experience`.
-This contents are displayed using the `section`s and `entry`s.
+This contents are displayed using the `sections` and `components`.

-Thus, we first develop a `core` library to provide a flexible way of defining `entry` library that contains the definition `header`, `footer`, `section`, `subsection`, and different kind of `entry`s.
+Thus, we first develop a `core` library to provide a flexible way of defining `component` library that contains the definition `header`, `footer`, `section`, `subsection`, and different kind of `components`.

-Then, we can further define a `format` library to define how to store different kind of contents and how to display them with `entry` library.
+Then, we can further define a `format` library to define how to store different kind of contents and how to display them with `component` library.

 Next, users can define their information with the `format` library.
 These information can be reused for different CV/resumes.